-Going up this route is a challenge: rough underfoot, an overgrown track more used by elephants than humans, muddy when wet, no huts and with dense stands of giant bamboo and montane forest -why would you want to take it?
-Well it’s for real wilderness aficionados.
+Going up this route is a challenge: rough underfoot, an overgrown track more used by elephants than humans, muddy when wet, no huts, and dense stands of giant bamboo and montane forest -why would you want to take it?
+Well, it's for real wilderness aficionados.

 Mount Kenya climbing itinerary:

 Transfer from Nairobi to Nanyuki for lunch.
 After lunch drive to Gathiuru forest station and a 4-hour ascent through dense stands of towering bamboo to a Giant Bamboo Camp at 2600m.
 Elephant and buffalo are common here.

 The luxuriant bamboo yields to enormous podocarpus and pencil cedar forest before we climb to the Hagenia rosewood zone at the edge of the moorlands.
 This marks our lunch spot before heading up through the extraordinary giant lobelia and groundsels.
 We spend the night close to the sheer lava cliffs of the "Highland Castle" at 3,700.
 Today's hike takes 5-6 hrs with an ascent of 1,100m

 Spectacular scenery as the jagged volcanic peaks and shimmering glaciers tower above our trek around the summit circuit.
 Turquoise tarns nestle in the valleys, eagles and buzzards soar overhead - it's difficult to believe we're on the equator!
 We might, for the first time, meet other trekkers here as we hike for 5-6 hours overnight at Shipton Camp at 4,200m.

 Day 4: Shipton camp - Pt Lenana - Lake Ellis ( 3,45om)